microchip-pic-avr-examples/pic18f57q43-hysteresis-adcc-mplab-mcc/README.md

 ### Reducing ADCC Acquisition Time

-For the most compatibility out-of-the-box, the ADCC acquisition time has been maxed out.
-This value can be reduced to match the source impedance of the voltage source, which speeds up the conversion.
+To ensure compatibility with varying signal sources out-of-the-box, the ADCC acquisition time has been maxed out.
+This value can be reduced depending on the internal impedance of the voltage source, which will speeds up the conversion.

 ### Using an Average / Burst-Average

-This example is compatible with averaging or burst-averages, but it requires a tweak to the error calculation mode set in `ADCON3`.
+This example can also be used with averaging or burst-averages modes, but it requires a tweak to the error calculation mode set in `ADCON3`.
 Instead of using `ADRES - ADSTPT` for calculating the difference, the mode should be in `ADFLTR - ADSTPT`.

 ### Compatibility with the ADCCC

-This example is expected to be compatible with the Analog-to-Digital Converter with Computation and Context (ADCCC), however a few adjustments to the example are likely to be required.
+This example should be compatible with the Analog-to-Digital Converter with Computation and Context Switching (ADCCC), however a few tweaks to the example due to added features may be required.

 ## Summary